interlay/monetary/README.md

 ### References

-A good portion of this specification was inspired by this excellent post on [safe-money](https://ren.zone/articles/safe-money).
+- A good portion of this specification was inspired by this excellent post on [safe-money](https://ren.zone/articles/safe-money).
+- There is also a great library for fiat currencies called [dinero.js](https://github.com/dinerojs/dinero.js) based on this [post](https://frontstuff.io/how-to-handle-monetary-values-in-javascript).

 ## Library